 A Van Lifer’s Guide to Responsible Travel in Southern Utah

-Here’s what you need to know to travel safely, protect Utah’s rural communities, and help preserve sensitive desert landscapes.
+Here’s what you need to know to travel safely, support Utah’s rural communities, and help preserve the delicate desert landscape.

 With more than 35 million acres of public lands, dirt roads galore, and plenty of room to spread out, there’s no place like Utah for van lifers.
 Hiking, biking, canyoneering, rafting, climbing — the outdoor opportunities here are endless, only to be topped off with Utah’s unique landscapes found nowhere else in North America.
 Utah also has a variety of ecosystems, and as a van lifer, you can flock to where the sun is shining or where the snow is falling, depending on your preferences.

-OK, maybe you’re convinced, but before you hit the open road for red rock country, there are a few important things you need to know, especially in light of COVID-19.
-Here are some of my top tips for being a responsible van lifer, so you know how to safely travel, protect Utah’s rural communities and preserve the sensitive ecological environments that you’ll find here.
+OK, maybe you’re convinced, but before you hit the open road for red rock country, there are a few important things you need to know.
+Here are some of my top tips for being a responsible van lifer, so you know how to travel safely, support Utah’s rural communities and preserve the sensitive ecological environments that you’ll find here.

 Know Before You Go